Mati-dev22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of the addition... prints the result of POWER divided by DIVIDE displays the result of BREATH to the power LOVE
+prints the result of the addition... prints the result of POWER divided by DIVIDE displays the result of BREATH to the power LOVE converts a number from base 2 to base 10